barrucadu/lookwhattheshoggothdraggedin.com/posts/first-impressions-troika.markdown

 topic: reviews
 system: troika
 excerpt: |
-    Today I ran my first session of Troika!, a very weird *Book of the New Sun* / *Dying Earth* / *Discworld* style game.
+    Today I ran my first session of [glo:troika], a very weird *Book of the New Sun* / *Dying Earth* / *Discworld* style game.
 We had a lot of fun, it's pretty rules light, and we'll probably be playing it again some time.
 ---

 [glo:troika] is British science-fantasy roleplaying game, with a [free